 • Domestic flight tickets

 - Travel Tips

-• For the Churches or mosques, a visit to these places require a respect.
+• For the Synagogues, a visit to these places require a respect.
 So proper dressing into such places is advised.

 • Please wear comfortable shoes and casual dress code.

 • Guests should watch their steps at all times in order to avoid injuries to people with mobility impairments.

 • Cameras (but tripods are not allowed in Turkish Museums and sites).

 • Good quality sunglasses are advised and photo-chromatic lenses for those who wear spectacles.